 Lay clothing flat with the tape measure in the photo so you don’t have to write it out in the description, which many customers don’t read anyway.

 4. Be upfront about any and all flaws the item may have.

-Taking photos of any and all flaws is crucial.
-Be as transparent as possible so you’re not surprised by the buyer.
+Taking photos of all flaws is crucial.
+Be as transparent as possible so you do not surprise the buyer.
 Surprises are only great for birthday parties, not when you’re spending your hard-earned money on something.

 5. Use your phone’s editing tool

 I would not only snap photos of the flaws, but I would also use my editing tool on my iPhone (called Markup) to draw an arrow to the flaw, so the customer doesn’t have to search for it.

 Do a quick search on Poshmark and eBay to see what your item is fetching.
 Try to price your item as competitively as possible.

 Channel your sixth grade English class and get descriptive.
 Use as many adjectives as possible, and give detail about the size, color and condition.
 Plus, explain how the article fit on you when you wore it.

 As a bonus, you can suggest ways customers can stylishly wear the item.